logicalphase/aocc/readme.txt

 = Where can I get support for plugin? =

 We welcome your feedback and we're here to assist you.
-You can create an post in the Support Forum tab for this plugin, or you can open an issue at our Github repository at https://github.com/hyperpress/aocc/issues.
+You can create a post in the Support Forum tab for this plugin, or you can open an issue at our Github repository at https://github.com/hyperpress/aocc/issues.
 Please help us better serve you by providing a concise but detailed description of the issue you need help with:

 1. Describe the symptoms of the issue (error, not clearing cache correctly, white screen, etc.)
 2. When did you first notice the problem?